ActivitySim/populationsim/docs/getting_started.rst

 Run Examples
 ------------

-There are three examples for running PopulationSim, two created using data from the Corvallis-Albany-Lebanon Modeling (CALM) region in Oregon and the other using data from the Metro Vancouver region in British Columbia.
-The `example_calm`_ set-up runs PopulationSim in base mode, where a synthetic population is created for the entire modeling region.
-This takes approximately 12 minutes on a laptop with an Intel i7-4800MQ CPU @ 2.70GHz and 16 GB of RAM.
-The `example_calm_repop`_ set-up runs PopulationSim in the *repop* mode, which updates the synthetic population for a small part of the region.
-The `example_survey_weighting`_ set-up runs PopulationSim for the case of developing final weights for a household travel survey.
+There are four examples for running PopulationSim, three created using data from the Corvallis-Albany-Lebanon Modeling (CALM) region in Oregon and the other using data from the Metro Vancouver region in British Columbia.

+1. The `example_calm`_ set-up runs PopulationSim,  where a synthetic population is created single-processed for the entire modeling region.

+2. The `example_calm_mp`_ set-up runs PopulationSim `multi-processed <http://docs.python.org/3/library/multiprocessing.html>`_, where a synthetic population is created for the entire modeling region by simultaneously balancing results using multiple processors on your computer, thereby reducing runtime.

+3. The `example_calm_repop`_ set-up runs PopulationSim in the *repop* mode, which updates the synthetic population for a small part of the region.

+4. The `example_survey_weighting`_ set-up runs PopulationSim for the case of developing final weights for a household travel survey.
 More information on the configuration of PopulationSim can be found in the **Application & Configuration** section.

 Example_calm
 ~~~~~~~~~~~~